xcollantes/portfolio/README.md

      - tag2
    ```

+### Article order and enabling articles

+**IMPORTANT:** To make an article accessible through the URL and in general, you
+have to explicitly include the filename with the extension in
+`article_configs/article_order_config.ts`.

 ### Registering filter

-1. Check the `blog_utils/filters.ts` file to make sure your desired filters
+1. Check the `article_configs/filters_config.ts` file to make sure your desired
-   are included and labeled properly.
-These are the filter options a user can
+   filters are included and labeled properly.
+These are the filter options a
-   filter preview cards by. **The tag MUST match exactly the `tagIds` in the
+   user can filter preview cards by. **The tag MUST match exactly the `tagIds`
-   Markdown file to be included in a filter.**
+   in the Markdown file to be included in a filter.**

 ### Article content